Exaggerated Personal Injury Claim Solicitors

 Why choose Clifford Johnston & Co?

-We understand that the possibility of being found in contempt of court is worrying, and you are no doubt concerned about the implications.
+We understand that the possibility of being found guilty for personal injury claim fraud is extremely worrying, and you are no doubt concerned about the full implications.
 Whatever the circumstances, the legal experts at Clifford Johnston & Co are here to advise you.
 Building a strong defence case is key – we will work to ensure that you have the relevant documentation and evidence that you need offering guidance throughout.
 We can represent you at all stages and we always seek to ensure that you are fully informed and supported throughout.

 Based in Manchester & Stockport, our exaggerated personal injury claim defence experts work with clients throughout England and Wales – speak to one of our advisors today and we’ll be happy to help you.